When you think of DIY home improvements, air conditioning isn’t usually what comes to mind (thankfully).

 Most reputable air conditioning brands offer their systems through authorised dealers (who don’t sell directly to individuals) or through licensed installers (like our mobile tech-team).

 As a DIY installer, you’re going to have a tough time convincing the good air conditioning brands to offer you a system.
-Say you want Daikin ducted air conditioning in Brisbane – good luck convincing them to sell you one if you’re a DIY-er.
+Say you want Daikin ducted air conditioning Brisbane – good luck convincing them to sell you one if you’re a DIY-er.

 And that leaves you with only the cheap, no-name brands instead.